mishra-atul5001/Data-Science-Medium-Content/README.md

 [LinkedIn Profile](https://www.linkedin.com/in/atul-mishra-5001/)

+### Objective: To provide some useful insights for Business Advertising on crucial APPS and proper Categories/Genres for R&D for new app in the Market.

 #### Adding Google Play Store data along with the Analysis as an inspection to figure out the market of APPS for ***Advertising purpose*** and ***R&D for a New APP***.

 - Stay tuned for more.